Webinar | Responsible finance and sustainability: The importance of lending and investing with care for environmental and social impacts

 Second, financial institutions are impacting their environment and communities by the way they function, and treat their employees, their clients and their communities (including their suppliers).
 Increasingly, the private sector is urged to consider the role it plays in advancing the United Nations Sustainable Development Goals.

 In this context, financial institutions should have policies and procedures promoting environmental friendly and fair/equitable financial services practices.
 Furthermore, they should set minimum standards to deal with customers and communities, and increase transparency to inform and empower consumers of financial services.
-This in turn will also positively impact their business and profitability as customers and investor are increasingly willing to award such behaviour.
+This in turn will also positively impact their business and profitability as customers and investor are increasingly willing to award such behavior.